 Design hyper-local and specific solutions for your products and services for your community.
 In the expansion of business services aligned with sustainability practices, business models and practices that are fundamentally oriented to provide specific solutions for each client can lead companies to specialized niche markets for a specific industry.
 SMEs are ideally positioned to explore these new opportunities in local markets because of their agility, knowledge of the area, and potential for support from people in the local industry.

 This family-owned group, founded in 1979, focuses on services for agriculture, protein, and industrial packaging supplies.
 The company was created to provide manufacturing products and services for the packaging of agricultural, livestock, and industrial products.
-The company identified a gap in the industry’s services and found an interest in starting with the elaboration of custom compost and vermicompost for customers’ specific soil type, transforming food, gardening, and livestock waste into organic soil improvers.
+The company identified a gap in the industry’s services and found an interest in elaborating custom compost and vermicompost for customers’ specific soil type, transforming food, gardening, and livestock waste into organic soil improvers.
 This operated as a sustainable alternative for organic waste, preventing it from polluting a landfill or being burned, and instead returned the carbon to the soil.
 The overall mission remains the conversion of organic materials into compost for their over 350 clients.

 Ciclo Vermicomposta has an alliance with an innovative German company that is a leader in sustainability.
 This alliance has a business model based on the production of packaging and packaging products with reusable materials.
 In partnership, the company began to introduce the use of reusable agricultural boxes for the entire agricultural region of Baja California and other parts of Mexico.
 Cajas Agrícolas currently supplies “RPC”, or Reusable Plastic Containers, to its customers.
-The process consists of providing the required reusable boxes, tracking them, collecting them, completing the cleaning and sanitation required by the food industries, and start the process again.
+The process consists of providing the required reusable boxes, tracking them, collecting them, completing the cleaning and sanitation required by the food industries, and starting the process again.
 This product changed the use of thousands of tons of disposable cardboard packaging covered with paraffin for reusable plastic packaging in the region’s agricultural sector.